dmbrownlee/demo/networkplus/labfiles/lab15-3/README.md

 #Setting up a Gateway to the outside World, Careful it can be dangerous out there..

-In this lab, we will going through the steps and procedures of setting up a router, that will allow two different networks to communicat, pay attention, because this may get a bit messy if you are not familiar with the processes we performed in lab 2.
+In this lab, we will going through the steps and procedures of setting up a router, that will allow two different networks to communicat.
+Pay attention, because this may get a bit messy if you are not familiar with the processes we performed in lab 2.

 ## Host setup